saturnlighting/literature-review/README.md

 ## Proper lighting for cyclists

-A large number of papers found in our search focused on investigating which type of road lighting is most appropriate to improve cyclists reassurances.
-I.e. How lighting attributes such as illuminance, light temperature, uniformity and glare, affect cycling.
+A substantial number of papers found in our search focused on what type of road lighting is best suited for cyclists.
+That is, in investigating which lighting attributes, such as illuminance, light temperature, uniformity and glare, are the most appropriate to guarantee the safety of cyclists.

-Papers on Smart Street Lighting (that adapts to movement by pedestrians, cyclists, and cars)(e.g. Gagliardi et al. (2020); Abdullah et al.
-(2019); Juntunen et al. (2018)).
+Some of these papers were on Smart Street Lighting.
+In other words, in lighting systems that adapts to the movement of pedestrians, cyclists, and cars (e.g. Gagliardi et al. (2020); Abdullah et al. (2019); Juntunen et al. (2018)).

 “Visual function is reduced under the mesopic lighting conditions of night driving and that these effects are exacerbated by increasing age